 As a destination, Banff National Park is already positioned in a category of its own, known worldwide for its jaw-dropping vistas of alpine lakes and rugged peaks enveloped in snow and ice.
 But beyond these postcards views, there’s even more than meets the eye in Canada’s first national park – a range of experiences you’ll be hard-pressed to find elsewhere.

-If you’ve got a bucket list going for Banff and Lake Louise, here are 16 unique experiences to add to the roster, cleverly sorted to make it easier to plan your next trip:
+If you’ve got a bucket list going for Banff and Lake Louise, here are some unique experiences to add to the roster, cleverly sorted to make it easier to plan your next trip:

 A GLACIAL PACE